RagnarB83/ash-documentation/docs/About.rst

 - Mode mapping: compare normal modes of 2 Hessians (e.g. with isotope substitution) for similarity
 - Read/write ORCA-style Hessian files
 - Print XYZ-trajectory file for individual modes
-- Thermochemistry according to RRHO approximation.
+- Thermochemistry according to RRHO or quasi-RRHO (Grimme or Truhlar).
 - Write frequency output as pseudo ORCA-outputfile (enables visualization of modes in Chemcraft/Avogadro)

 **Molecular dynamics**